MLHale/nebraska-gencyber/teachers/github/README.md

 Let's start by looking at option #1 and checking that Git is installed.

 - Git tools do not come pre-installed with all operating systems.
-- To check if they exist on your operating system, open up a command line interface and type
+- To check if they exist on your operating system, open up a command line interface (`Powershell` for Windows) and type:

   ```bash
   git --version